jyoungblood/http-request/README.md

   ]
 ]);
 ```
-All data in the 'data' array will be submitted as FormData.
+Everything in the 'data' array will be submitted as FormData.

 ## http::json($url, $parameters)
 Alias to `http::request()` using the `json_decode` parameter (returns an expected JSON response as a PHP array)